hyxjh/RXP-YOLO/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0), consistent with the Ultralytics YOLO framework on which it is based.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0)